-Hands-on demonstration presented at the EuroHaptics Conference, June 2018 (misc)
+Hands-on demonstration presented at EuroHaptics, Pisa, Italy, June 2018 (misc)

 How many haptic devices have been proposed in the last 30 years?
 How can we leverage this rich source of design knowledge to inspire future innovations?
 Our goal is to make historical haptic invention accessible through interactive visualization of a comprehensive library – a Haptipedia – of devices that have been annotated with designer-relevant metadata.
 In this demonstration, participants can explore Haptipedia’s growing library of grounded force feedback devices through several prototype visualizations, interact with 3D simulations of the device mechanisms and movements, and tell us about the attributes and devices that could make Haptipedia a useful resource for the haptic design community.